HostGator vs GoDaddy: is there a clear winner?

 Both providers also have:

-More so, only HostGator offers Cloud hosting solution starting at $4.99/mo.
-Yet, shared hosting is by far the most popular solution.
+While there are many hosting solutions, shared hosting is by far the most popular option.
 So, I decided to focus on that here.

 There are a few similarities between HostGator’s and GoDaddy’s plans.
 Both providers give you free domain names for a year.
 Although, only HostGator includes free SSL certificates in all its plans.
 The entry plans also start with the 1 website limit with both providers.

-- HostGator (Hatchling – 2.75) – allows connecting 1 website using unlimited SSD storage and bandwidth.
+- HostGator"s Hatchling (2.75) – allows connecting 1 website using unlimited SSD storage and bandwidth.
 A free domain, free unlimited email accounts, and free SSL certificates are also included.

-- GoDaddy (Economy - $1.99/month) - this plan allows hosting 1 website and provides 100GB SSD storage and unlimited bandwidth.
+- GoDaddy's Economy ($1.99/month) – this plan allows hosting 1 website and provides 100GB SSD storage and unlimited bandwidth.
 Free domain and one free Microsoft 365 email account are also included.

 I must note that GoDaddy occasionally has some special offers.
 Those deals are the reason that makes this provider much more tempting price-wise.